Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Discussion

 \section{Discussion}

-With the 4S method, we established a full strategy of analysis for repeated items stemmed from a measurement scale which includes the structuration into subdimensions, their description over time according to covariates, and the understanding of their involvement at each clinical stage of the disease.
-The 4S method is accompanied by an umbrella of graphical tools to help summarize these complex multivariate multidimensional and repeated data, as illustrated in the MSA.
+With the 4S method, we established a comprehensive strategy of analysis of repeated \RVW{Likert scales with the structuration of a questionnaire into subdimensions}, their description over time according to covariates, and their progression along disease stages. \\

-Applied to the FMSA cohort, the 4S method highlighted 3 distinct subdimensions of impairments measured in the UMSARS-I and II scales, with varying progression rates and modulating factors over the disease course.
-The method also underlined that the magnitude of information carried by each item varied across items and across disease stages, giving key manifestations for clinicians to monitor patients during follow-up and to be potentially assessed as endpoints in therapeutic clinical trials.
+In the FMSA cohort, the 4S method highlighted \RVW{three domains of impairments from the UMSARS-I and -II items, with varying progression rates and modulating factors over the disease course.
+This offers new insights into the relative trajectories of symptom deterioration, thereby informing more precise therapeutic and rehabilitation strategies.
+The magnitude of information also varied across items and disease stages, providing clinicians with key manifestations to monitor and to potentially use as endpoints in clinical trials.} \\

-The analysis of measurement scales has largely spread in psychometrics pointing the importance to interpret data derived from scales at the item level, rather than at the sum-scores summary level.
-Two main additional challenges well-known in biostatistics to adapt to the reality of health studies are that visits can be scheduled at irregular timings and that the observation process can be interrupted by events during the follow-up inducing informative dropout.
-In addition, in analyses based on latent variables, the values are not directly interpretable and needs to be anchored according to disease course.
-The proposed strategy meets these challenges combining psychometric techniques from measure theory with mixed and joint modeling techniques from biometrics.
-For the sake of reproducibility, a step-by-step R script illustrating the 4S method on a fictive example is available at \href{https://github.com/TiphaineSAULNIER/4StepStrategy}{https://github.com/TiphaineSAULNIER/4StepStrategy}.

-Although initially motivated by the study of clinical evaluations in neurodegenerative diseases, the 4S method applies in various other health areas in which PRO and CRO become increasingly available.
-Examples include clinical assessments in psychiatric disorders for instance, and health-related quality-of-life (Hr-QoL) in most chronic diseases (e.g., cancer) \cite{barbieri_item_2017}.
-The application of the 4S method to Hr-QoL in MSA patients led for instance to a mind map for helping clinicians in the management of QoL-related impairments during the disease course \cite{saulnier_patient-perceived_2024}.
+The analysis of \RVW{surveys} has largely spread in psychometrics pointing the importance to interpret data \RVW{at both the domain and item levels depending on the objective}. \RVW{With repeated health-related surveys in clinical studies,} two main additional challenges are that visits don't necessary occur at the exact same times across patients and that the observation process can be interrupted by events inducing informative dropout.
+In addition, as latent domain values are not directly interpretable, they need to be anchored according to disease course.
+The proposed strategy meets these challenges combining psychometric approaches from measure theory with mixed and joint modeling techniques from biometrics.
+With COAs becoming increasingly available, it applies to various health areas with significant potential implications.
+Examples include clinical assessments in psychiatric disorders for instance, and health-related quality-of-life (Hr-QoL) in most chronic diseases (e.g., cancer). \RVW{The analysis of Hr-QoL in MSA patients led for instance to a mind map for guiding clinicians in the management of QoL-related impairments \cite{saulnier_patient-perceived_2024}}. \\